lulzshadowwalker/booba-2.0/README.md

 ### Binding

-if you had some screen or widget where you inject some controller, you can simple make another class that extends `Bindings` and use `Get.lazyPut<SomeController>(() => SomeController());` within the `dependancies` method override to automatically inject it whenever the widget is built. now, to bind the binding that you've defined you have to bind it to the actual route ( assuming you're working with named routes ). /// "Bind bind bind bind" ?™ƒ
+if you had some screen or widget where you inject some controller, you can simple make another class that extends `Bindings` and use `Get.lazyPut<SomeController>(() => SomeController());` within the `dependancies` method override to automatically inject it whenever the widget is built. now, to bind the binding that you've defined you have to bind it to the actual route ( assuming you're working with named routes ). /// "Bind bind bind bind" ðŸ™ƒ

-### Validation! ?ŒŸ /// no more LulzValidation ?¤¤
+### Validation! ðŸŒŸ /// no more LulzValidation ðŸ¤¤

 e.g. `GetUtils.isEmail()`. simple as that, no regex no nothing :D

-### Storage! ?ŒŸ
+### Storage! ðŸŒŸ

 > Same GetX developers, [get_storage package](https://pub.dev/packages/get_storage)